MrMinhNguyen/TA42-LemonLemonade-Umbrella/README.md

 The Back-End of our website is built using Python 3.

-Both the Front-End and Back-End parts are hosted using Microsoft Azure.
+Both the Front-End and Back-End parts are hosted using Microsoft Azure.<br/><br/>

 ## Back-End System